 During the initial 12-month exclusion period, the full amount (100 percent) of any increase in income attributable to new employment or increased earnings is excluded.
-The 12 months are cumulative and need not be consecutive.
+As of May 9, 2016, the initial 12 months of the exclusion period are consectutive, and immediately followed by the second 12-month period.